Getty Images

 Smart thermostats may be a popular addition to a living space, but as an added feature they can be complicated to install, far more difficult than a smart speaker that just needs to connect to your Wi-Fi and into an electrical socket.
 Putting in a smart thermostat requires handling electrical wiring, often breaking into walls, or at the least removing an existing thermostat — a process that many people have never encountered in their lives.

-Still, more than one-third of people have plans to install a smart thermostat on their own, handling the details like a C-wire, the common wire, which makes sure that power continuously flows to the smart thermostat.
+Still, more than one-third of people plan to install a smart thermostat themselves, handling the details like a C-wire, the common wire that ensures that power continuously flows to the smart thermostat.
 Knowing whether you have a C-wire among the slew of wires behind an existing thermostat can also be confusing.

 Smart thermostat's like those from Honeywell can help home owners save moneyGearBrain

-The majority of people who are buying smart thermostats, according to Parks Associates data, still do want some professional advice, with 67 percent choosing to buy these products at a store.
-Further, 18 percent of those buyers will also opt-in to have the retailer install the smart thermostat as well.
+According to Parks Associates data, the majority of people who are buying smart thermostats still want some professional advice, with 67 percent choosing to buy these products at a store.
+Further, 18 percent of those buyers will also opt to have the retailer install the smart thermostat.

 "Smart energy solutions deliver immediate value propositions in cost and energy savings, so smart thermostats have long been a leading device in the smart home ecosystem, although growth in adoption has stagnated recently," said Chris O'Dell, research analyst for Parks Associates, in a statement.